razaghimahdi/ShopKmp01/README.md

 **Domain**: This layer includes the business logic and use cases of the application.
 It's also responsible for defining the data models and the repository interfaces.

-**Data**: This layer includes the repository implementation that fetches data from the https://fakestoreapi.com server using Ktor.
+**Data**: This layer includes the repository implementation that fetches data from the https://fakestoreapi.com server using Ktor after that cache data from network using SqlDelight.

+## Data Caching

+To improve the performance and user experience of the Jetpack Compose Multiplatform Shopping Application, we have added SQL Delight to cache data from the network.
+SQL Delight is a multiplatform database that generates Kotlin APIs based on your SQL schema.
+It provides compile-time checks and helps to avoid runtime errors that can occur with traditional ORM libraries.

+We have created a database schema to store the product catalog data retrieved from the https://fakestoreapi.com server using Ktor.
+When the user requests the data, the application checks the database first and retrieves the data from the cache if it exists.
+If the data is not in the cache, the application retrieves it from the network and stores it in the cache for future use.

+Using SQL Delight has improved the application's performance and reduced the number of network requests, resulting in a better user experience.

 <img src="https://user-images.githubusercontent.com/61207818/232203143-1815f502-18d4-4051-b636-dc016699c770.png" alt="Clean Architecture in Android" width="600"/>